Samastipur Junction railway station

 Samastipur Junction (station code: SPJ) is a major railway station in Bihar, India, under the East Central Railway zone (ECR).
 It is one of the busiest junctions in North Bihar and serves as the headquarters of the Samastipur railway division.
-The station is strategically located and acts as a gateway to the Mithila region and parts of North Bihar..
+The station is strategically located and acts as a gateway to the Mithila region and parts of North Bihar.
+This station is NSG-2 category station.
+Muzaffarpur and Darbhanga are other two NSG-2 category stations of SPJ division.
+This station is among top 10 highest revenue earning stations in ECR.

 Railway lines

 Samastipur Junction is a major railway junction where several broad-gauge lines converge.
 The routes branching from the station are as follows: